baggepinnen/Hyperopt.jl/README.md

 Caveat for `BlueNoiseSampler`: see below.

 # Which sampler to use?
 `RandomSampler` is a good baseline and the default if none is chosen. `GPSampler` fits a Gaussian process to the data and tries to use this model to figure out where the best point to sample next is (using expected improvement).
+This is somewhat expensive and pays off when the function to optimize is expensive.

-If number of iterations is small, `BlueNoiseSampler` or `LHSampler` works better than random.
+If number of iterations is small, `BlueNoiseSampler` or `LHSampler` work better than random search.
 Caveat: `BlueNoiseSampler` and `LHSampler` need all candidate vectors to be of equal length, i.e.,
 ```julia
 hob = @hyperopt for i=100, sampler=BlueNoiseSampler(),
                             a = LinRange(1,5,100),